skleff1994/gs_sdk/README.md

 - **Low-Latency Sensor Reading**: Including an enhanced image streaming pipeline for reduced latency and frame drop, especially for GelSight Mini.

+    ⚠️ The original streaming implementation uses OpenCV and may drop to ~10 Hz.
+The low-latency version uses FFmpeg to maintain 25 Hz, **but on some systems it can introduce severe frame delay and duplication**.
+Contributions to improve this are welcome via Pull Request.

 Authors:
 * [Hung-Jui Huang](https://joehjhuang.github.io/) (hungjuih@andrew.cmu.edu)
 * Ruihan Gao (ruihang@andrew.cmu.edu)